2019 Czech Republic Global Money Week

 European Financial Planning Association (EFPA CZ)

-During the GMW2018, different types of schools all over the country organized numerous seminars, discussions, and workshops with financial experts and professionals.
+During the GMW2018, different types of schools all over the country organised numerous seminars, discussions, and workshops with financial experts and professionals.
 Interactive games and quiz sessions were held in many places.
-This year we also organized an online financial education tournament for schools focusing on family life cycle, family budget planning, and investing during individual stages of life.
-Our main focus was to engage parents as well as their children by organizing workshops, discussions, and games for parents and children.
-Furthermore, we organized an event in a shopping centre involving youtubers to attract young people.
+This year we also organised an online financial education tournament for schools focusing on family life cycle, family budget planning, and investing during individual stages of life.
+Our main focus was to engage parents as well as their children by organising workshops, discussions, and games for parents and children.
+Furthermore, we organised an event in a shopping centre involving youtubers to attract young people.
 A very popular event was a workshop on the development of financial literacy and entrepreneurship in which participants played interactive games simulating life situations.
 Many schools valued an interactive entertainment exposition "The Circle on Money" which was opened for several months, including during GMW.
-To close the activities of the GMW, the national coordinators organized a professional conference, on the premises of the Czech National Bank, under the supervision of the respective authorities, which focused on the revision of the National Strategy of Financial Education.
+To close the activities of the GMW, the national coordinators organised a professional conference, on the premises of the Czech National Bank, under the supervision of the respective authorities, which focused on the revision of the National Strategy of Financial Education.
 During this event, corporations presented their long-term projects on financial education for children and their experience with such projects.
 The Ministry of Education and the Ministry of Finance shared their views on several key points, including the issue of potential conflicts of interest while promoting financial literacy.
 We believe that the social media campaigns, the public events in libraries and commercial shopping centres, as well as the engagement of schools will enhance public awareness about the GMW activities and financial literacy of children and youth in general.
 The ongoing topic for the Czech Republic remains the engagement of parents during the learning process of their children because the family environment and behavioural patterns of parents is paramount to improving financial behaviour of their children.
 Tomáš Nidetzký, a member of the Board of the Czech National Bank, in his opening speech at the GMW conference stressed the need for transparency of products and services on the financial market.
 He also recalled that the financial education of advisers and intermediaries is also important in the financial literacy.
 Michaela Hlavicová from the Ministry of Finance reported on the state of the revision of the National Strategy of Financial Education.
 The priorities of the MF mentioned the prevention of the over-indebtedness, the importance of the availability of the necessary information for the clients' decision-making, the need for planning and the need for retirement provision.
 Jana Merunková, from the position of the director of a public beneficiary company, stated that parents perceive their own knowledge of financial literacy as inadequate and would therefore welcome the emergence of comprehensible, simple concepts.
 At the same time, they would like financial literacy to be taught at schools as a separate subject.
 Marta Gellová, co-founder and the president of EFPA Czech Republic stressed the importance of an engagement with personal finances, the ability to handle unexpected life situations and respond to them.
 Parents create models for their children, and financial education therefore always starts right there.

 2017 Czech Republic Global Money Week